NadiiaLukianenko/tictactoegame/README.md

-#TicTacToe Game
+# TicTacToe Game

-## Set-Up Instructions:
-1. Deploy your application.

-##Game Description:
+## Game Description:
-Tic-tac-toe (also known as Noughts and crosses or Xs and Os) is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+- Tic-tac-toe (also known as Noughts and crosses or Xs and Os) is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+ The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game:
- X-player starts the game and make move, then O-player makes move.
- Chosen grid is sent to `make_move` endpoint which will mark proper grid and reply with either 'Game is over.
-Winner-..' or 'Game field is ...'
- Each player should play in turn.
+- Create new user, using the `create_user` endpoint
+- Use `create_game` to create a game.
+Copy the `urlsafe_key` property for later use.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+- X-Player starts game with the `make_move` endpoint by setting (i, j) - coordinates of marked space in grid.
+- O-Player continues game with the `make_move` endpoint and selects free space in grid.
+- After each move the proper vertical, horizontal and diagonal lines are evaluated and the `make_move` reply contains message either 'Game field is ...' or 'Game is over.
+Winner-..' or  or 'Game is over!
+Draw game!'
+- For each player the quantity of wins, losses and draws are saved.
+The values can be retrieved by the `get_statistic` endpoint for all users or by the `get_user_statistic` for specified user.
+They updated after game is over for proper players.
+- The rating is calculated base on formula 2 * wins + draws - losses:
+   2 points for each win, 1 point for each draw and -1 point for each loss.
+   And

-##Files Included:
+## Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.
  - cron.yaml: Cronjob configuration.